InstallerLegacy/setup.virtualhub.eu.org/content/posts/install-kubuntu.md

 bafybeihcwazeaqywa3ukaebgj77yfcrirukly3b4mrxykng5kwvlshlk2e
 ```

 This tutorial itself is also available on IPFS.
 If you have an IPFS-friendly browser like Brave and have configured the IPFS options then there should be an option to open this tutorial on IPFS on the right-hand side of the address bar.
 If you do not have an IPFS-friendly browser, you can read this tutorial on IPFS [here](https://setup-virtualhub-eu-org.ipns.dweb.link/install-kubuntu/).
-An archive of this tutorial will be available soon via Wayback Machine.
+An archive of this tutorial is available [here](https://web.archive.org/web/20221001100400/https://setup.virtualhub.eu.org/install-kubuntu/) via Wayback Machine.